The Nightingale Federation

 Grammar

-In addition to the grammar, vocabulary and punctuation teaching, that is carefully interwoven into our writing sequences, from Year 2=>Year 6, daily English lessons begin with a short ‘Grammar Gurus’ starter.
+In addition to the grammar, vocabulary and punctuation teaching, that is carefully interwoven into our writing sequences, from Year 2 to Year 6, daily English lessons begin with a short ‘Grammar Gurus’ starter.

 Teachers use their knowledge of the National Curriculum age-related expectations for their year group; findings from termly QLAs and analysis of pupils’ written work to inform the foci of these sessions.